Biomass-based combined heat and power (CHP) plant

 Around 400,000t of biomass per annum is consumed by the plant.
-Biomass from both virgin (10%) and recycled wood (90%) is produced by using a fluidised bed boiler and flue gas system, designed according to the rules and regulations of Waste Incineration Directive.
+Biomass from both virgin (10%) and recycled wood (90%) is produced by using a fluidised bed boiler and flue gas system, designed according to the rules and regulations of the Waste Incineration Directive.

-Metso Power was awarded a contract worth £75m for the delivery of a 155MWth circulating fluidised bed (CFB) boiler and a flue gas treatment plant.
+Metso Power was awarded a contract worth £75m for the delivery of a 155MWth circulating fluidised bed (CFB) boiler and flue gas treatment plant.
 The remaining sections of the plant were constructed by Jacobs Engineering.

 Aker Solutions was awarded a £115m contract to provide engineering, procurement and construction (EPC), as well as project management.
 It was responsible for the design, supply, construction, installation and commissioning of the plant.

 The CHP plant reduces the carbon footprint of the region by 72%, reducing fossil fuel carbon emissions by 250,000t per annum.
 It partially helps the Scottish Government to meet 6% of its renewable energy targets.

 The Long Ridge energy generation project is a 485MW combined-cycle power plant being developed in Hannibal town in Monroe County,…

 The Baltyk offshore wind farms will be developed in the Baltic Sea, offshore Poland.
 The development will include three wind…